udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 9. Navigate to the **Azure Active Directory** blade

-10. Remove any users and groups created during this lab.
+10. Remove any users and groups created during this lab

+You should follow all steps provided *after* attending the hands-on lab.